hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_snail_on_a_leaf_99086915-499c-4291-a2c1-1d40d3d81ddc-0_2.content.md

 Incorporating our snail background into your workspace is easy and effortless.
 Here are some ideas to get you started:

 -   Use it as your desktop wallpaper to create a peaceful backdrop for your work.
 -   Print it out and frame it for a beautiful piece of wall art.
-- Use it as inspiration for your color palette and choose complementary shades for your decor.
+-   Use it as inspiration for your color palette and choose Com<wbr>ple<wbr>men<wbr>ta<wbr>ry shades for your decor.

 For more ideas on how to incorporate nature-inspired decor into your workspace, check out our [blog post](#blog-post).